NannyML/nannyml/docs/tutorials/performance_estimation/multiclass_performance_estimation.rst

    and are equal to estimated value +/- 3 times the estimated :term:`Sampling Error`.
  - **upper_threshold** and **lower_threshold** - crossing these thresholds will raise an alert on significant performance change.
 The thresholds are calculated based on the actual performance of the monitored model on chunks in the reference partition.
-The thresholds are 3 standard deviations away from the mean performance calculated on chunks.
+By default, the thresholds are 3 standard deviations away from the mean performance calculated on chunks.
 They are calculated during ``fit`` phase.
+You can also set up custom thresholds using constant or standard deviations thresholds, to learn more about it check out our :ref:`tutorial on thresholds<thresholds>`.
  - **alert** - flag indicating potentially significant performance change. ``True`` if estimated performance crosses upper or lower threshold.